ccheptea/beautiful-jekyll/_posts/2019-10-04-deduce-how-to-reduce.md

 ## Array.binarySearch()

 Similar to `.distinct()`, running a binary search may be something you would like to use more often but cannot without some extra work.
-Binary search looks for a given element in a sorted array and returns it's index, and `-1` if missing.
-It does the same thing as `.indexOf()` but a lost faster.
-And since, it is such a well known and basic algorithm, it makes a lot of sense to have it built-in along with the sorting algorithms.
+Binary search looks for a given element in a sorted array and returns it's index, or `-1` if missing.
+It does the same thing as `.indexOf()` but a lot faster.
+Since it is such a well known and basic algorithm, it makes a lot of sense to have it built-in along with the sorting algorithms.
 I was pleased to find it in Kotlin.
 Kudos to the Kotlin team.

 ### Usage